Flag of Washington, D.C.: Early designs

 was first projected in 1792 was added and was surrounded by pictures of the Capitol, the White House, the Lincoln Memorial, Mount Vernon, the Supreme Court Building, the Lee Mansion and the Amphitheater at Arlington, the Dumbarton House in Georgetown and the Masonic Memorial and Christ Church in Alexandria.
 In the four corners were four American eagles.
 The map design was originally drawn by Mildred G. Burrage at his suggestion and was known as the handkerchief map.
 The design was copyrighted by the American Civic Association of which Mr. Delano was president.
 Printed in six colors, the handkerchiefs were sold for $1 each and the proceeds were used for the George Washington Memorial Parkway fund.

+In 1925, The Merchants and Manufacturers Association of D.C. wanted to used a District flag, they inquired about its whereabouts.
+Finding that there was not an official flag a man named William E. Russells made his own.
+The flag had a blue border with a buff field in the center with a thin white line in between blue and buff.
+In the center of the field was the city's seal in blue.
+The flag was used by the association and later carried in a 4th of July and military parade.
+Another one was made for the George Washington University but differs in design.
+2 other associations in the city used unofficial district flags, with one of them being described as bearing the head of George Washington.